HIV and AIDS and Mental Health

 HIV causes significant inflammation in the body.
-This inflammation can cause neurological complications by damaging the spinal cord and brain, which make up the central nervous system.
+This inflammation can cause neurological complications by damaging the spinal cord and brain, which form the central nervous system.

-Antiretroviral therapy (ART), a combination of HIV medications taken daily, helps stop HIV from replicating and spreading in the body.
-Despite effective ART, people living with HIV are still at risk for central nervous system diseases associated with HIV.
+Despite effective ART, people with HIV are still at risk for central nervous system diseases associated with HIV.
 These diseases can be neurological (affecting the nervous system) or neurocognitive (affecting cognition or mental processing).

-Starting ART also can affect mental health in different ways.
-Sometimes ART can help to relieve anxiety because knowing that you are taking care of yourself can provide a sense of security.
+Starting ART can affect mental health in different ways.
+Sometimes ART can relieve anxiety because knowing that you are taking care of yourself can provide a sense of security.
 However, coping with the reality of living with a chronic illness like HIV can be challenging.
-In addition, some antiretroviral medicines may cause symptoms of depression, anxiety, and sleep disturbance and may make some mental health issues worse.
+In addition, some antiretroviral medicines may cause symptoms of depression, anxiety, and sleeplessness and may make some mental health issues worse.

-For these reasons, it is important for people living with HIV to talk to their health care provider about their mental health.
-A conversation about mental health should be part of a complete medical evaluation before starting ART, and discussions about mental health should continue throughout treatment.
+For these reasons, it is important for people with HIV to talk to a health care provider about their mental health before starting ART.
+These conversations should continue throughout treatment.

-People living with HIV should be open and honest with their provider about any changes in their mental health, such as thinking or how they feel about themselves and life in general.
-People living with HIV should also discuss any alcohol or substance use with their provider.
-For more information, see the HIV.gov pages on Mental Health and HIV and Alcohol and Drug Use.
+People with HIV should talk with their provider about any changes in their mental health, such as thinking or how they feel about themselves and life in general.
+People with HIV should also discuss any alcohol or substance use with their provider.

 Join a Study